Utkarssh11/kuvaka-gemini-clone-assignment/README.md

 ### OTP Simulation

-* 6-digit OTP required, but any number works
+- The app asks for a 6-digit OTP, but any number works because it’s a demo.
-* Simulated with setTimeout to mimic network delay
+- It uses a delay to simulate a real network call.
-* Country code options fetched from restcountries.com
+- Country codes are fetched from an API.

 ### AI Typing and Throttling

-* AI responses are delayed (2–5 seconds) to simulate real conversation
+- AI replies after 2 to 5 seconds to feel natural.
-* Typing indicator appears before response
+- Shows a typing indicator while AI is “typing.”
-* Prevents message spamming
+- Prevents sending messages too fast.

 ### Infinite Scroll (Reverse)

-* Loads older messages as user scrolls to top
+- Loads older messages when you scroll up.
-* 20 messages per scroll event
+- Loads 20 messages at a time.
-* Built using Intersection Observer API
+- Uses Intersection Observer to detect scrolling.

 ### Form Validation

-* Built using React Hook Form and Zod
+- Uses React Hook Form and Zod for checking inputs.
-* Realtime validation for all input fields
+- Shows errors as you type.
-* Errors shown inline for better UX
+- Errors appear below the input fields.

 ## Project Constraints

-* No backend; all data handled on client side
+- No backend, everything works in the browser.
-* Any 6-digit OTP works; purely simulated
+- Any 6-digit OTP works (simulated).
-* Messages, authentication, and theme preferences are stored in localStorage
+- Data and settings are saved in localStorage.

 ## Deployment Ready